 Ginger is one of the very popular herbs used since ancient times for curing n number of health problems.
 From fighting inflammations in the body to improving gastrointestinal motility, ginger does a lot for the body.

 Nowadays, there’s a huge buzz about using ginger essential oil for weight loss.
 You must also be wondering if it’s true.
-Well, I spoke to my nutritionist to find out about the reality behind ginger’s properties, to know whether it helps lose weight or is it just a myth.
+Well, I spoke to my nutritionist to find out about the reality behind ginger’s properties, to know whether it aids in weight loss or is it just a myth.
 Read on to know the truth.

-No. It doesn’t.
-No scientific study or research has proven that ginger essential oil helps in direct weight loss.
+No. Ginger oil doesn’t make you lose weight.
+No scientific study or research has proven that ginger oil helps in direct weight loss.
 For sustainable weight loss, only a healthy balanced diet and consistent physical activity can help with desired results.

 Adding ginger oil to your diet will definitely boost your system in a lot of positive ways but there are no proven results of it directly decreasing body weight.
 What I mean is, a bad diet cannot be canceled by having ginger oil or ginger tea.

-Although the use of ginger in daily diet is advisable for people with obesity management.
+Although the use of ginger or ginger oil in daily diet is advisable for people with obesity management.
 Ginger helps in ‘Thermogenesis’, which is the process of the body burning fats, digesting carbs, and using insulin.

 There have been a lot of studies done on this ancient herb to know all its potential benefits.
 Ginger has a medically studied and proven long list of health benefits.